lichkitsch/campaigns/calendar.md

-Ausica has 12 months of five 6-day weeks making for a 360-day long year.
+Ausica's calendar has 12 months made up from five 6-day long weeks, with a transition day between each season, making for a 364-day long year.

 | Season | Month | Event | Earth Month |
 |:---:|:---:|:---:|:---:|